rgoudard/iot_project/README.md

 ## Project scope

-Our project aims to take picture from a Nikon D5300 whenever someone who wears our sensor falls.
+Our project aims to take picture from a Nikon D5300 whenever someone who wears our sensor falls (while climbing for example).
+We are using an accelerometer to "catch" falls or any fast movements, so we could also take photo of a balls throwed or something else, sky's the limit.

 ## Used materials